 The repetition of ideas and lack of a streamlined organization of this student’s thoughts diminishes some of the emotional impact of the story.
 The reader is left trying to piece together a swirling mass of information on their own, rather than having a focused, sequential order to follow.

 This could be fixed if the student rearranged details to make each paragraph focused on a singular idea.
-For example, the first paragraph could be about his childhood, the second about how student government sparked his interest in government and what he hopes to do one day, the third about how he reconnected with his Colombian roots through his Spanish classes after years of struggling with his identity, and the final paragraph could tie everything together by explaining how everything led to him wanting to pursue a future serving others, particularly immigrants like his family.
+For example, the first paragraph could be about his childhood.
+The second could be about how student government sparked his interest in government and what he hopes to do one day.
+The third could be about how he reconnected with his Colombian roots through his Spanish classes, after years of struggling with his identity.
+And the final paragraph could tie everything together by explaining how everything led to him wanting to pursue a future serving others, particularly immigrants like his family.